 1. Burial Can Happen After Cremation

-Many people believe that cremated remains must be placed in a home or another location.
-But, interestingly enough, burying ashes is also a common practice, especially with cemetery monuments.
+Many people believe that ashes must go in a home or another location.
+However, interestingly enough, burying ashes is also a common practice, especially with cemetery monuments.

 After the ashes are placed in an urn, some cemeteries will allow them to be buried in a plot.
-Because urns are much smaller than caskets, many cemeteries allow several urns to be placed in one plot.
+Because urns are much smaller than caskets, many cemeteries allow several urns to go in one plot.

 In other cases, some cemeteries may not allow urns to be buried in the soil directly, but require an urn vault.
 This would prevent the ashes from making direct contact with and entering the soil.